tkurowski/getdata-runanalysis/CodeBook.md

 _In the tidy dataset **each row concerns one unique (person, activity) pair**.
 For each such pair the **average value of the features** across all 'raw' records for this (person, activity) pair is provided_.

-The raw data dictionary (see "The instructions list" for how to obtain it) contains detailed info about the variables, how they were obtained, and their units.
+The raw data directory (see "The instructions list" for how to obtain it) contains detailed info about the variables, how they were obtained, and their units.